How to Adjust the Track Volume in Premiere Pro

 2 Methods for Adjusting the Volume of Your Tracks

-We’ll look at two methods for adjusting the volume on your audio tracks.
+We’ll look at methods for adjusting the volume on your audio tracks.
 We’ll first look at making global adjustments, and then we’ll make more targeted adjustments.

 1. Globally Adjusting the Audio in Your Sequence

-We can globally adjust the volume for all your clips at the same through a process called normalisation.
-What normalisation does is essentially take the loudest peak in a given clip and set that to a specified level.
+We can globally adjust the volume for all your clips at the same time through a process called normalisation.
+What normalisation does is essentially take the loudest in a given clip and set that to a specified level.

 In this example, select the first clip and right-click on it.
 Choose Audio Gain.
-This will bring up a dialog box with a few options.
+This will bring a dialog box with a few options.
 You can increase the volume by a certain amount, normalise the max peak to a specific level, or normalise all peaks.

 You might think that would normalise every peak in this particular clip, but this is actually an option that you use when you select multiple clips.
 So if you wanted to just normalise this clip, you might normalise it to something like -2.
 You don’t want it to be peaking right at 0 decibels, but you want to bring it up quite a bit.